General Academic Information

 In the Credit Recovery Program, the maximum grade recorded will be seventy percent.
 For enrichment courses, the actual grade for that class will be recorded.

-Mrs. Molly Roebker, Junior/Senior Counselor
+Mrs. Molly Roebker, Counselor

 Phone: 859-525-5844, Ext.
 4